keijiro/jp.keijiro.libsoundio/Packages/jp.keijiro.libsoundio/README.md

 To the `dependencies` section:

 ```
+"org.nuget.system.memory": "4.5.3",
-"jp.keijiro.libsoundio": "1.0.2"
+"jp.keijiro.libsoundio": "1.0.3"
 ```

-After changes, the manifest file should look like below:
+After the changes, the manifest file should look like:

 ```
 {